Open Data Streams

 An open data stream (ODS) is a channel through which you can send specified metric data from a sensor to an external, third-party system.
 For example, you might want to store or analyze metric data with a remote tool, such as Splunk, MongoDB, or Amazon Web Services (AWS).

-You configure an ODS target through the Administration settings, which requires a user account with unlimited privileges.
+You configure an ODS target through the Administration settings, which requires a user account with system and access administration privileges.
 You can configure up to 16 ODS connections for each of the following target types:

 - Raw data

 The Open Data Streams page in the Administration settings displays configured targets organized by type similar to the following figure: